Akuli/python-tutorial/basics/getting-started.md

 There we go, it echoes them back.

-In some countries, decimal numbers are written with a comma, like `3,14` instead of `3.14`.
+In some countries, decimal numbers are written like `3,14` instead of `3.14`.
 Maybe Python knows that?

 ```python
 >>> 3,14